Helping You Find the Best Path Forward

 Child Support Lawyer in Kern County

 Whether you're a prospective payor or recipient in a child support dispute, you're probably wondering how you can achieve an outcome that helps your child receive the resources they need.

-Divorced by Design, our Bakersfield child support attorneys understand the ins and outs of child support laws in California.
+At Divorced by Design, our Bakersfield child support attorneys understand the ins and outs of child support laws in California.
 We'll work with you to pursue an equitable outcome that ensures your child obtains the support they deserve.

 How Does Child Support Work in California?

 There are 49 child support agencies spread out across the state of California.
 The agency you work with on your child support case will be determined by the county that you file for child support in.

 So how does child support work in California?
 Generally, the custodial parent - whichever parent the child spends a majority of their time living with - receives child support payments.
 If a parent wishes to receive child support, they must either visit their local child support agency and fill out an application at the agency, or do so online.
 The agency will then work with the parent to initiate a child support case with the court.

 After opening a child support case, the agency will work with the parent to ensure both parents are located.
 After the prospective child support payor is located, they will be given a Summons and Complaint packet notifying them of the support case.
 They have 30 days to respond.
 If they choose not to respond, the court may award the parent or guardian who initiated the case with a default judgment awarding them support.